 About Repbase Update

 Most prototypic sequences from RU are consensus sequences of large families and subfamilies of repeats.
 Smaller families are represented by sequence examples.
 RU describes many families of repeats unreported anywhere else.
 Therefore, it was referred to as an "electronic journal."
 Individual contributions are documented in RU version released in EMBL format.
-Unfortunately, RU is often used in a FASTA format which removes references to the original authors and can lead to misrepresentation.
-To remedy the situation, effective September 1 2001 we created a separate electronic journal, Repbase Reports, which will publish all new data to be compiled in RU.
+RU is often used in a FASTA format which removes references to the original authors.
+To remedy the situation, effective September 1 2001 we created a separate electronic journal, Repbase Reports, which publishes all new data to be compiled in RU.

 Comments and suggestionsIf you have any comments or suggestions about improving Repbase or access to it, feel free to email us.